HannesRammer/Dartabase/dartabase_migration/README.md

     	If you had already created a migration file with a comuln 'id' in version < 0.2.0 remove the entry for 'id' from all your migration file UP and DOWN hashes

+UPDATE TO VERSION 0.5.0 (breakting change for some)

+		This applies to you ONLY
+		if a "table_name" you specified in your migration files actions starts with a capital letter

+		eg. like this

+		"createTable": {
+			"Account": {
+				"name": "INT"
+			}
+		}

+		to fix this

+		1.Change all "table_names" inside your migrations to lower case

+		eg. like this

+		"createTable": {
+			"account": {
+				"name": "INT"
+			}
+		}

+		and
+		2.Open schema.json and replace all capital table names to lower case aswell

+		eg from

+		{"Gamechar":{"id":{"type":"INT"}}}

+		to

+		{"gamechar":{"id":{"type":"INT"}}}

+		now Migration and Model should work like a charm again ;)

 *******************************************************************************************
 HOW TO CREATE MIGRATIONS
 ------------------------